-It takes a bit of practice to actually use these in a task 1 report but if you can use them accurately it goes a long way to getting to Band 7.
-You don’t need to know about maths either so don’t worry, this is not a maths lesson.
+It takes a bit of practice to use these in a task 1 report but if you can use them accurately it goes a long way to getting to Band 7.
+You don’t need to know about maths either so don’t worry this is not a maths lesson.

 There are 2 methods to use here, paraphrasing percentages and using the language of approximation.
-Make sure you have practiced these well so as not to confuse the reader.
+Make sure you have practiced these well in your writing to avoid confusing the reader.

 - Three quarters – 75%

 - One in ten – 10% (this is used for people or objects)

 - From two fifths to less than a fifth – From 40% to 15% (for trends graphs)

 - Halved (verb) – dropped by half

 - Around fourth fifths of university students stated that the library was the best place for their research.

 - Coal accounted for one-quarter of fossil fuels used as an energy source.